 Last Thursday I had the pleasure of indulging in a double-header of Portland rock history.
-To kick it off, I went to another stellar Northwest Passage dinner lecture put on by the Dill Pickle Club.
+To kick it off, I went to another stellar Northwest Passage dinner lecture put on by the Dill Pickle Club (now Know Your City).
 (If you haven’t checked them out yet and are local to Portland- you need to.)

 Eric Isaacson, of Mississippi Records, interviewed Fred and Toody Cole, famed founders of Dead Moon, in a comfortably packed cafe in North Portland at the Waypost.
 Now I’ll be honest and admit that I knew little of the pair or the band, except for hearing their “Fire in the Western World” song covered at many a Mission 5 show- and all the raving on their exceptional influence on many a Portland rock band.

 The two traded off telling stories from meeting in a cafe, while Toody was sweeping the floor and Fred was passing through Portland after his van ran out of gas, to raising a family and touring with their latest band, Pierced Arrows.
 They talked about heading back from LA with their kids packed above the guitars they just picked up for their music shop.
 When asked about the odd anomaly of why so many punk musicians are running around Portland with expensive, rare guitars, Fred explained that he used to get prototypes from a famous guitar maker (unfortunately, I can’t remember the name) and sold them for cheap.
 They bounced back and forth, keeping the audience laughing and rounded out the evening with four acoustic songs since the “surprise guest” didn’t show to play covers (or at least that’s what Marc Moscato said, with a wink).